lucky-luke-98/PPM_Seminar/README.md

 To train the model, I recommend you to use the datasets that were taken as benchmarks in the approach of FOX.
 You can download the needed csv-files at this link https://drive.google.com/drive/folders/1k4Ylxm0Ee1AisCvy52M9zbrLMS4zrL-g?usp=sharing

 Furthermore, I included four folders.
-The [params](params/) folder incorporates the best hyperparameters of the model with respect to the specific datasets.
+The [params](params/) folder incorporates the best hyperparameters of the model with respect to the specific benchmark datasets.
 The [results](results/) folder includes the csv-files of the performance and further analysis files that I created during my assessment.
 [Literature](Literature/) includes descriptions of my approach.

 ## Libraries for the code:
 <ul>